51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Hiring an agent

 Hiring an agent is a big deal.
 This is someone who will help you through one of the biggest transactions of your life.
-Here’s how to find the right fit.
+Here are the best real estate tips for buyers looking to find the right fit.

 1. First things first: Don’t skip hiring an agent!

 An agent’s job is to advocate for you and save you money during the complicated process of buying a home.
-And the best part?
-You don’t even need to pay them yourself!
+They help you find the right home that fits your needs, referring you to off-market properties or hidden gems in a sought-after neighborhood you might have missed.

 2. …But also, do your research